N-Shar-ma/communIIITy/README.md

 ### Setting up the webapp
 1. Set up nginx/apache/similar and install your public certificates
-1. Start mongodb locally(preferred) or on a provider like AWS
+1. Start mongodb locally(preferred) or on a provider like MongoDB Atlas
 1. Run `npm start`, or `node server.js`.
 Remember to update your ports and mongodb database urls in the .env file as necessary.

 ### Connecting to backbone